mike632t/x11-calc/README.md

 ### Latest News

-11/01 - Work in progress - more testing needed on unstable branch
+12/01 - Work in progress - more testing needed on unstable branch.

 10/01 - Split code into two branches, stable and unstable.

-04/01 - Added HP35 (50 years after the launch of the original) !
+04/01 - Added HP35 (50 years after the launch of the original)!

-### Status (Unstable)
+### Status

 ##### HP 35 - Working